 - Elect your FSA contribution during Open Enrollment.
 You must make an election every year, because your contribution amount does not roll over from year to year.

 - Plan carefully.
 You must incur eligible expenses between January 1 and December 31.
-You’ll forfeit any balance over $550 after December 31.
+Usually, you’ll forfeit any balance over $550 at the end of the year.
+This year only, any unused FSA balance in 2021 will automatically carry over to 2022.

 - The easiest way to use your FSA is by paying with the payment card you receive from CYC—no paperwork required.